C-O-R-A/CoDI/README.md

 - **Default gateway:** `192.168.10.1`
 - **Preferred DNS:** `1.1.1.1` (or `8.8.8.8`)

-> The gateway/DNS are only to satisfy Windows — the PCs will still talk directly.
+> The gateway/DNS are only to satisfy Windows, the PCs will still talk directly.

 ##### Steps (recommended / reliable way)
 1. Press `Win`